There are various types of psoriasis that can affect a person on different levels and severity:

 2) Guttate Psoriasis-This consists of mainly little and random patches at localised areas such as the hands, feet, the back or the scalp.
 This is the second most common type of psoriasis.
 Signs and symptoms: pink, scaled and irritated skin at the affected areas.
 May cause infections in the upper respiratory system leading to strep throats.

 3) Pustular Psoriasis- This type of psoriasis is usually caused by medications, contaminations, pressure or anxiety or exposure to hazardous materials.
 It is most commonly found in areas such as the palms of the hands or the soles of the feet.
 Signs and symptoms: white blisters with pus on the skin surface, painful or irritated skin.
-Discomfort and ache with the blisters, scarring brown dots on skin after pus is dried.
+Discomfort and ache with the blisters, scarring brown dots on the skin after pus is dried.

 4) Inverse Psoriasis- This type of Psoriasis is usually associated with the other types of Psoriasis that may be seen at the same time in a person.
 This may be more prominent in skin folds areas such as the armpits which may get worse by friction and heavy sweating during strenuous physical activities.
 Signs and symptoms: irritated red patches with smooth and glossy effect.